SreenivasuAkella/CN_project/README.md

 2. **Client**:
     - `secure_chat_client.py`: This file contains the implementation of the client.
 It connects to the server, sends and receives encrypted messages, requests video streaming, and displays the streamed videos.

-## Dependencies

-The application relies on several Python libraries for its functionality:

-- `socket`: Used for establishing network communication between the server and clients.
-- `threading`: Utilized for handling multiple client connections concurrently.
-- `pickle`: Utilized for serializing and deserializing Python objects.
-- `Crypto`: Provides cryptographic functions such as RSA encryption and decryption for secure communication.
-- `cv2` (OpenCV): Utilized for video streaming functionalities.
-- `PyQt5`: Used for building the client-side graphical user interface.
-- `os`: Used for file operations, such as listing available videos on the server.

 ## Demo Instructions